oracle-livelabs/oci/oci-starter-lab/container_instance/container_instance.md

 ![Architecture Container Instance](images/architecture_container_instance.png =50%x*)

-In this sample, using terraform, we will create a Container Instance (with a Java program, NGINX, HTML pages) and an Autonomous Database.
+In this sample, using terraform, we will create:
+- a Container Instance running 2 docker containers
+- 1 container with a Java program
+- 1 container with HTML pages on NGINX
+- and an Autonomous Database.

 The steps are identical for all other user interfaces, backends or database.